 Section 2.
 Commission funds may be expended by the Commission in accordance with the procedures established by law for the expenditure of funds by Minnesota Statutory Cities.
 Orders, checks and drafts must be signed by any two of the officers.
 Other legal instruments shall be executed with authority of the Commission, by the Chair and treasurer.
 Contracts shall be let and purchases made in accordance with the procedures established by law for Minnesota Statutory Cities.

 Section 4.
-All PEG (public, educational, and government) programming fees collected by the Grantee and redistributed to the Commission shall be used by the Commission to fund the operation of a Community Media Center.
+All PEG (public, educational, and government) programming fees collected by the Grantee and redistributed to the Commission shall be used by the Commission to fund the cable related expenses of the Commission and its Member Cities.